2hwk/Q2K/README.md

 For parsing keymaps from QMK Firmware style keymap.c files to Keyplus YAML format.
 !!!
 EXTREMELY PRE-ALPHA AND WIP !!!

+Unless you are specifically after kbfirmware output (since the current version does not have this implemented), please use the main branch.

 ## Requirements

 Requires: `python3-pip` `avr-gcc`